BRVC-ORG/Prospectus-Draft/README.md

     - Perhaps could be used for TradingUI?

-- How can no one else see that during 1998 to 2005 most Americans were quoteunquote guilty of piracy?
+- R&D thought: How can no one else see that during 1998 to 2005 most Americans were quoteunquote guilty of piracy?

-    - Will this contribute to the eventual full-on Natural Resource conflict which is still brewing in the Arctic?
+    - Will this contribute to the eventual full-on Natural Resource conflict which is still brewing in the Arctic

+        - Due to Botnetweb activities (2005 - Onward) + Operation Olympic Games (2010 - Current) + fact that highly-conducive metal(s) such as gold are given-out yearly, extraJudicially, to American artists (i.e., Grammys, Pulitzer Prizes, National Book Award, et cetera)

+        - First recorded video featured a horse; 1992's National Book Award went to a novel entitled All the Pretty Horses — put that in your AGI pipe and smoke it [e.g., which GPU manufacturer will be selected as the renderer?
+Will it be un-biased?]

     - Research is hard